 - Create a certificate request to submit to the certificate authority.
 This is typically done via Microsoft IIS (a module of Microsoft Windows) or a certificate request generation tool provided by the certificate authority.
 Your certificate authority will have a web page or tool to accept the certificate request.

-- Following submission of the certificate request, you will generally receive a file of the type CRT or CER.
-If the certificate authority instead responds with text, save it as a text file with a CER extension.
+- Following submission of the certificate request, you should receive a CRT or CER file.
+If the certificate authority instead responds with text, save it as a text file with the .CER extension.
 Be sure to include all text and headers provided by the certificate authority in the text file.

-- Complete the certificate request using the file from the previous step (this is generally finalized in Microsoft IIS).
+- Complete the certificate request using the file from the previous step (this is typically finalized in Microsoft IIS).
 The completion of the certificate request will install the certificate on the user's local machine.

-- Export a .pfx file – find the certificate you just installed using IIS and export it.
+- Export a .PFX file – find the certificate you just installed using IIS and export it.
 This requires creation of a password.
 Save this file to your local machine and note the password.

 Higher Logic steps

-Now that you've exported the .pfx file, it's time to import it on your Higher Logic site.
+Now that you've exported the .PFX file, it's time to import it on your Higher Logic site.

 - Navigate to Admin > Pages > Sites > Domain Settings.